repo-racers/repo-racers/docs/our_heroes/our_super_heroes.md

 A mathematician whose work for NASA included calculating trajectories for the Mercury and Apollo missions.
 Her story was popularized in the film "Hidden Figures."

-## Ken Thompson (b.
-1943) and Dennis Ritchie (1941–2011)
+## Dennis Ritchie (1941–2011)

-Co-creators of UNIX, an operating system that has had a profound influence on the development of software and programming languages.
+Co-creator of UNIX with Ken Thompson, an operating system that has had a profound influence on the development of software and programming languages.
 Ritchie also created the C programming language, one of the most widely used languages today.

 ## Linus Torvalds (b.
 1969)